pemguin005/Mirrorkat/README.md

 # Mirrorkat

 # SYNOPSIS
- Simple GUI running rsync, md5sum, YAD and bash commands for quick MD5 verification, rsyncing, and renaming files.
+ Simple GUI to blend rsync, md5sum, YAD and bash functinoality.
+The software will verify MD5 checksums, rsync anything not currently synced, and renaming files for project and date organization.
+Built for a specific company's project but can be easily modified as needed.

 # Getting Started
  Run the install.sh file from terminal or add to your $PATH to execute it as a program.